 - Value (required field): Each type has its own set of possible values.
 This value is what is used to determine which services to filter on. - metadata values: Accepted values depend on the metadata type being filtered.
 For example:

 Service_Type: Proxy Service or Split-Join Service

 '''

 <filter

 type="metadata.internal.introspector.store/sync/Service

 Type" value="Proxy Service" />

-Scope: global or local

 '''